sy2002/QNICE-FPGA/doc/int-device.md

   grant_n_out    : out std_logic;    -- right device's grant signal input
   ```
   In this description, "left" is a device (or the CPU) that has the authority
-  to grant an interrupt our device.
+  to grant an interrupt to our device.
 And the "right" device is a device "right"
   next to our device, which is dependent on our device granting an interrupt
   to it.
 Ultimately this authoritry of course stems from the CPU.
 Due to the
   very nature of the Daisy chain mechanism, an **interrupt request** is passed